DemonPandaz2763/DirSearch/README.md

-# DirScanner
+# DirSearch

 ## Overview

-DirScanner is a multi-threaded directory scanning tool written in Python.
+DirSearch is a multi-threaded directory scanning tool written in Python.
 It helps you discover hidden or unlisted directories and files on a target web server by appending words from a user-provided wordlist with optional file extensions.
-Whether you need a quick scan or a recursive deep dive, DirScanner is built to be flexible, efficient, and easy to use.
+Whether you need a quick scan or a recursive deep dive, DirSearch is built to be flexible, efficient, and easy to use.

 ## Features
  - **Multi-threaded Scanning:** Leverages Python's threading and concurrent execution to scan multiple URLs concurrently.